umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ## Introduction

-**Umbraco Authorized Services** is an Umbraco package designed to reduce the effort needed to integrate third party solutions that require authentication and authorization via an OAuth flow into Umbraco solutions.
-It's based on the premise that working with these services requires a fair bit of plumbing code to handle creating an authorized connection.
-This is necessary before the developer working with the service can get to actually using the provided API to implement the business requirements.
+**Umbraco Authorized Services** is an Umbraco package designed to reduce the effort needed to integrate third party solutions into Umbraco solutions.
+Many such services require an OAuth flow fir authentication and authorization.
+Working with these services requires a fair bit of plumbing code to handle creating an authorized connection.
+This is necessary before the developer working with the service can get to using the provided API to implement the business requirements.

-Having worked with a few OAuth integrations across different providers, as would be expected, there are quite a few similarities to the flow that needs to be implemented.
+There are similarities to the flow that needs to be implemented for different services.
 Steps include:

 - Redirecting to an authentication endpoint.
 - Handling the response including an authentication code and exchanging it for an access token.